 "Guardiola has been a quality tactician.
 There is a little difference between Pep and Tito, though," he added.
 "Tito has a team that has been firing, but he faces the difficulty of surpassing someone who was very good.

 "He'll have to face it, so that the day doesn't come where things aren't going so well.
-The tactician's role is not to teach football to Messi, because Messi is a better player than Tito [was].
+The tactician's role is not to teach football to Messi, because Messi is Tito's best player.

 "To be a good coach you must have been a good player.
-You have many things [as a coach] that are learned as a player - to press and keep up the teamwork on the field for example."
+You have many things [as a coach] which are learned as a player.
+For example, to press and keep up the team work on the field."